RShpd/My_LeetCode_Solutions/README.md

 * There are some nice and smart solutions for a simple problem that you can't even think of it!
 * Consider the real life situations as an important parameter when you're choosing the best solution among some possible solutions.
 * Beware of border cases!
-* A timely and accurate return/exit will save a lot of execution time.
+* A timely and accurate return/exit will save you a lot of execution time.
+* Sometimes the problem is just easier than what you think, and you should only focus.